MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ```
 ![iptables screenshot](../img/firewall/inputwebrule.png)

-This output looks much similar to the example table that we discussed earlier.
+This output looks very similar to the example table that we discussed earlier.
 Here source and desination ip addresses of `0.0.0.0\0` is equivalent to "any".
 So the rule is equivalent to saying, match all TCP packets from **any** source to **any** desitination with a destination port 80.

 If you did it right, your webserver should be accessible again.
 Go ahead and confirm.